ikt32/GTAVManualTransmission/doc/README.md

 game.
 It was needed to cancel the automatic countersteer and steering reduction at speed, but this is included in this mod starting with version 4.2.0.

-<sub>As of 11 March 2017, it hasn't been updated for v1.0.944.2</sub>
+<sub>As of 17 April 2017, it hasn't been updated for v1.0.944.2</sub>
 </sub>

 # Basic usage and controls
-It's useful to know how to drive stick shift.
+It's useful to know how to drive stick.
 Alternatively you can also turn off features like stalling, clutch grabbing, or just using sequential or automatic mode.